-2019: Korea's 'Representative ICT Company' through Hyper-Innovation of Business
+2019: Korea's 'Representative ICT Company' through Hyper-Innovation of Business Model Based on 5G

 2019 will be a hallmark year for SK Telecom by opening up the future of opportunities through 5G, as both the birth year of commercial 5G and the close-out year of 2G.
-5G is the core infrastructure that will lead the 4th Industrial Revolution by generating once unimaginable values of industries through connecting 'things' in offline world with its own technological nature of ultra-high speed, ultra-low latency and hyper-connection.
+5G is the core infrastructure that will lead the 4th Industrial Revolution by generating once unimaginable values of industries through connecting 'things' in offline world with its own technological nature of ultra-high speed. ultra-low latency and hyper-connection.

 In 2019, SK Telecom will make full use of our core capabilities of 5G and AI to shape our boundless future of 'hyper-life,' 'hyper-industry,' and 'hyper-global' through 'hyper-innovation.'
 Further, SK Telecom aspires to become the 'hyper-No.1 company,' where our services exceed customer expectations, through continuous innovations in our long competent mobile network services.
-Our loyal customers will remain standing strong with us, and yet new customers will willingly knock on
+Our loyal customers will remain standing strong with us, and yet new customers will willingly knock on our doors to use our service.